Affiliate links on Android Authority may earn us a commission. Learn more.

-FileZilla: If you want to move files from your device to a server, an app like FileZilla makes the process faster.
+- FileZilla: If you want to move files from your device to a remote server, an app like FileZilla makes the process faster.
+Install it with

 sudo apt-get install filezilla -y

-Evolution: If you want to use a desktop mail client instead of a web-based one, the Evolution Linux app is for you.
+- Evolution: If you want to use a desktop email client instead of a web-based one, the Evolution Linux app is for you.
+Install it with

 sudo apt-get install evolution -y

-Audacity: This advanced audio editor and recorder comes in handy when playing around with various audio files.
+- Audacity: This advanced audio editor and recorder can come in handy when playing around with various audio files.
+Install it with

 sudo apt-get install audacity -y